 .Just outside of the Gates is this statue depicting the famous 'Mudlarks'

-The nearby statue commemorates the generations of Portsea children who enjoyed mudlarking here - entertaining travellers by retrieving coins they threw into the mud below the bridge to the harbour station and Gosport Ferry.
+The nearby statue commemorates the generations of Portsea Island children who enjoyed mudlarking here - entertaining travelers by retrieving coins they threw into the mud below the bridge to the Harbour Railway Station and Gosport Ferry.

 Having collected my Dockyard Season Ticket I decided to take the opportunity to visit the Shopping area at Gunwharf Quays.

-Shopping centre are much the same but once I arrived at the Harbourside it was another and much more interesting scene.
+Shopping centers are much the same but once I arrived at the Harbourside it was another and much more interesting scene.

-The restaurants and bars at the rear end of the shopping centre has great views across the harbour for the customers there.
+The restaurants and bars at the rear end of the shopping center offer great views across the harbour for the customers there.

 Moored in the old basin is this lovely Thames Barge.

-One of the original dockyard cranes stands proudly over its workplace.
+One of the original dockyard cranes stands proudly over its old workplace.

 Even from right back here I did not manage to capture the whole of the tower.

-THis group of craft are also part of a Training organisation of the same name.
+This group of craft are also part of a Tall Ships Sail Training organisation of the same name.

 Just as I round the corner, the next Whitelink Car Ferry is leaving her berth for Wooten Creek on the Isle of Wight.

 Another view of the Thames Barge.

-Just across the inlet behind the wash from the car ferry is Old Portsmouth and the Slipway where a Chain Ferry form Gosport used to offload.
+Just across the inlet, behind the wash from the car ferry, is Old Portsmouth and the Slipway where once a Chain Car Ferry from Gosport used to offload.

 It appears that much of the Gunwharf area has been built on what was once the Naval Base of HMS Vernon.
-Here is the old Main Gate, now converted into apartments.
+Here is the old Main Gate building , now converted into apartments.

-Across the Car Ferry Basin I was as close as I could get to the BAR Team headquarters.
+Across the Car Ferry Basin I was as close as I could get to the Americas Cup BAR Team headquarters.

-Right alongside me the Fast Catamaran ferry from Ryde of the Isle of Wight is just about to dock.
+Right alongside me, the Fast Catamaran Ferry travelling back from Ryde of the Isle of Wight, is just about to dock.

 Another view of the Basin and the Spinnaker Tower.

-One of two Torpedo Artifacts seen lining the the edge of the old Ships Basin, which now contains popular Drive Your Own motor boats.
+One of two Torpedo Artifacts seen lining the the edge of the old Ships Basin, which now contains popular Drive Your Own Motor Boat rides.

 Just across the basin footbridge is the Old Customs House which is now a Fullers Public House.

-This is the Figurehead of HMS Vernon which used to be set just inside the Main Gate and could be seen if passing by.
+This is the Figurehead from HMS Vernon which used to be set just inside of the Main Gate and could just be seen there if passing by.

 I just had to take a couple of shots from under the Spinnaker Tower just to see the effect.